f5devcentral/f5xc-solution-packages/DNS/DNS.md

 ## Solution Components
 *[TODO: F5 solutions and SKUs necessary to acheive customer outcomes, for example]*
 + F5 Distributed Cloud (platform)
-+ F5 Distributed Cloud WAAP
++ Proposed DNS Zone to be created on F5 Distributed Cloud
-+ Customer Web Application stack
-+ 3rd Party cloud provider where the application is hosted (AWS / Azure / GCP)

 <br>